Overview of Certificate Rotation

 To check the types and expiration dates of your certificates, see Checking Expiration Dates and Certificate Types.

-The topics listed in this section explain procedures for rotating CAs and leaf certificates in PCF.
+The topics listed in this section explain how to rotate certificates in Pivotal Platform, including the Ops Manager root CA, BOSH NATS CA, CAs stored in CredHub, and leaf certificates.
 There are different rotation procedures for each type of certificate that requires rotation.

 Warning: The rotation procedures described in the topics below do not work if the certificates have already expired.
 If the certificates have expired, contact Pivotal Support for guidance.